This Cranberry Apple Wild Rice Pilaf is a simple fall side dish. It is vegan and gluten free, making it the perfect addition to your holiday table.

 - Heat olive oil in a large pot over medium heat.
-Add onion and cook for 8 to 10 minutes, until tender.
+Add onion and cook for 6 minutes, until tender.
 Add garlic and cook for one-minute longer.

 - Increase heat to medium-high and add wild rice.
 Cook for 2 minutes, stirring often.
 Add broth, thyme, sea salt and pepper.

 - Bring to a boil.
 Cover and reduce the heat to low.
 Simmer for 35 minutes, until the rice is tender.
 (Note: Wild Rice cooking time can vary, so make sure you check the cooking time on the brand you purchase.
 I’ve had some brands take up to an hour to cook.)

 - Remove from heat and let stand covered for 10 minutes.

 - Toss together diced apple and lemon juice in a small bowl.
 Add apple, dries cranberries and pecans to the rice and toss.
 Garnish with parsley and serve warm.